 - Obtaining 50 or more hours of continuing education within the four year period of certification.

 - Meet the practice requirements in Grief Counseling for the four year period of initial certification.

 - Criteria for Recertification

 Those applicants who have successfully achieved certification, or recertification by the AAGC will receive a large size official Certificate attesting to certification as a child/adolescent certified grief counselor, as well as an official letter of notification.
 The certificate is suitable for framing and details the official professional certification title, initials that may be used, and time frames for certification.
 Those recertifying receive a new, updated certificate.

 The Code of Ethics for Certified Grief Counselors and Fellows of the American Academy of Grief Counseling may be viewed online by clicking here.
 The Code of Ethics is approved by the Governing Board and the Advisory Board of the American Academy of Grief Counseling.

-- The certification fee for Grief Support Group Certified Specialist is $200.00 for the four year term of certification.
+- The certification fee for Grief Support Group Certified Specialist is $200.00, plus shipping and handling, for the four year term of certification.
+All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
-A completed application must be mailed in to the AAGC with full payment to be considered for certification.
-Application is available on this website.
+If an applicant does not meet certification criteria, the application fee is refunded.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.